YingLiu4203/angular-book/ch01/ch01-getting-started.md

 Make sure you have Node.js installed and available with commands `node -v` and `npm -v`.
 Angular nees Node.js version v8.x or greater, npm version 5.x or greater.

 Then open a terminal and install the Angular CLI globally with command: `npm install -g @angular/cli`.
-Use `ng -v` to verify that it is installed successfuly.
+Use `ng version` to verify that it is installed successfuly.

 ### Step 2.
 Create a new project

 Use `ng new angular-tour-of-heroes` will create a new web project.
+Answer `N` (No) to not add Angular routing and select `CSS` as the stylesheet format.

 The project is a client-side application with default settings and a sample home page in a newly-created folder.
 The folder has the same name as the new project name.
 The new project name is the string after the `ng new` command.
 In a real project, you may want to change the `angular-tour-of-heroes` to a more meaningful name.

-The command not only
+The command not only creates all folder/files, but also install NPM packages required by an Angular application.

 ### Step 3.
 Run the application